A synacthen test checks the function of your adrenal glands. It can help to see whether your body is producing enough steroid hormone (cortisol).

 A synacthen test can be carried out in several different ways.
 Your local hospital should tell you how the test is to be carried out.

-You will usually be asked to come into hospital in the morning.
+You will usually be asked to come into hospital first thing in the morning.
 Here a sample of your blood will be taken to see how much cortisol is present before your adrenals are stimulated.
-You may have a small needle called a cannula put into a vein in the back of the hand.
+You may have a small needle called a cannula put into a vein in the back of your hand.
 This allows doctors to take blood samples and give the tetracosactide.

 Less commonly, you may have what is known as a 'long synacthen test'.
 In this type of test you give a blood sample at the start of the test.
 You then have an injection of tetracosactide and blood samples are taken at regular intervals over a 24-hour period.